dscho/xkcd/content/comics/2010-11-29-my-business-idea.md

 Proof you had it:

 I told my friend Mike - you can ask him!
-I was all "you know what would make a great business idea?" and he was all...
+I was all "you know what would make a great business idea?" and he was all "dude, [...]"

 Their profit so far: